 Following our last blog on the dangers of implementation mutiny and the importance of building a team with the skills and motivation to get the job done, we would today like to highlight another danger that exists—getting lost in the wilderness.

 ERP Failure: Lost Direction

 Going into an ERP project is like planning an Antarctic expedition.
-Few things are more rewarding than successfully completing one, but it’s very easy to get lost along the way.
-In the 3-12 months it takes to complete the project, you can only expect to run into the occasional “blizzard” or other scenario in which you may lose your way from point A to point B, and without the right planning or guidance, you can quickly start heading in the wrong direction.
+Few things are more rewarding than completing one successfully, but it’s very easy to get lost along the way.
+In the 3-12 months, it takes to complete the project, you can only expect to run into the occasional “blizzard” or another scenario in which you may lose your way from point A to point B, and without the right planning or guidance, you can quickly start heading in the wrong direction.